blueburncz/BBMOD/DESER.md

 particle-system back-references, GPU handles, collision scratch state, or profiling state.

-Particle module groups requiring binary field contracts include:
+Supported particle modules provide `to_buffer(_buffer)` and `from_buffer(_buffer)` methods for their authored state.
+The current supported groups include:

 - Emission: `BBMOD_AABBEmissionModule`, `BBMOD_SphereEmissionModule`,
   `bbmod_emissionmodule`, and `BBMOD_EmissionOverTimeModule`.
 - Value setters: the real, vector, quaternion, and color setter modules.
 - Over-time modules: real, vector, quaternion, and color add/mix modules.
-- Collision modules: collision event, collision kill, terrain collision, and on-collision add modules.
+- Collision modules: collision kill and on-collision add modules.
 - Speed and health modules: all speed- and health-based real, vector, quaternion, and color mix modules.
 - Other behavior: attractor, gravity, drag, random rotation, and direct mix modules.

+`BBMOD_TerrainCollisionModule` and `BBMOD_CollisionEventModule` are not
+serializable in `.bbpart` resources.
+Adding either module causes a load/save error until project-resource and callback-reference formats are defined.

 Curves, ranges, easing modes, and randomization settings must use explicit binary representations.
 Function references cannot be persisted as arbitrary runtime values.

 Particle systems should reference terrain, mesh, model, and material resources by canonical project path instead of embedding duplicate resources.
+Model and material paths are resolved by `BBMOD_ResourceManager`; missing dependencies are load errors.
 Sprite and texture references use the shared texture-reference format above.

 A later snapshot format may serialize a running simulation, including active particles, ages, emitter counters, random state, and module runtime state.
 That